-Michael Reif provides insight, analysis, and advocacy for complex business, privacy, and financial industry disputes.
+Michael Reif provides insight, analysis, and advocacy for complex business, insurance, privacy, and financial industry disputes.
 Mr. Reif has served clients in a variety of fields including banking and securities fraud, consumer retailing and franchising, telecommunications, Native American issues, and TCPA class action defense.
-In addition, he counsels clients on TCPA, Can-Spam, GDPR, and CASL compliance and advises on cybersecurity, incident response, mobile marketing, and data security best practices.
+In addition, he counsels clients on TCPA, CCPA, GDPR, Can-Spam, and CASL and advises on cybersecurity, incident response, mobile marketing, and data security best practices.
 His experience also includes a two-year Federal court judicial clerkship and multiple individual pro bono client representations.

 Prompted by his experiences as a member of the Jesuit Volunteer Corps on the Northern Cheyenne and Crow reservations in southeastern Montana and as a research assistant on Indian Country publications to then-Professor and former Assistant Secretary for Indian Affairs Kevin K. Washburn, Mr. Reif also focuses his practice on legal issues affecting Native American communities.
 He is a member of the firm’s American Indian Law and Policy Group and has represented Tribes in matters ranging from tribal lending to industrial hemp.

 Born and raised in the Twin Cities, Mr. Reif is deeply committed to his community.
 Particularly interested in education, he serves as an instructor in the University of Minnesota Law School's Law in Practice course and a volunteer at Cristo Rey Jesuit High School.
 In 2011, he received the Francis Xavier Award for his tutoring work at Cristo Rey.
-Mr. Reif also serves as the firm’s liaison to the Binger Center for New Americans at the University of Minnesota Law School and regularly partners with the Center to provide pro bono immigration representation in bond, removal, and asylum proceedings.
+Mr. Reif also serves as the firm’s liaison to the Binger Center for New Americans at the University of Minnesota Law School and regularly partners with the Center to provide pro bono immigration representation in bond, removal, asylum, and habeas corpus proceedings.
 In 2017, he received the Robins Kaplan Pro Bono Award.

 Mr. Reif has served as an assistant adjunct professor at the University of Minnesota Law School since 2009 and was a Law Clerk to the Honorable David S. Doty, U.S. District Court, Minnesota from 2006-2008.